ZentrixLabs/zentrixlabs-site/src/content/projects/srtextractor.md

 ### Common Issues

-**Tools Not Found**
-- Use "Re-detect Tools" button
+1. **Tools Not Found**: Use "Re-detect Tools" button or check tool installation
-- Check tool installation paths

-**Extraction Fails**
-- Verify track format is supported
+2. **Extraction Fails**: Verify the selected track is a supported format
-- Check log files for details

-**Network Files Slow**
+3. **OCR Issues**: Ensure Tesseract is properly bundled and available
+4. **Batch Mode Not Working**: Switch to the Batch tab and add files to the queue via drag & drop
-- Files on network drives take longer (this is normal)
+5. **Network Files Slow**: Files on network drives will take longer - this is normal
-- Time estimates are shown with 🌐 indicator

-**Batch Processing Issues**
-- Ensure batch mode is enabled
+6. **Temporary Files Left Behind**: Use the "🧹 Cleanup Temp Files" button if needed
+7. **Cancellation Issues**: If processes don't stop, restart the application
+8. **Batch SRT Correction Shows "None Found"**: Ensure you've selected a folder and clicked "Scan for SRT Files"
-- Check that files aren't locked or read-only
+9. **SRT Files Not Updating**: Check that files aren't read-only or locked by another application

-**Wrong Track Recommended**
-- Check log for recommendation reasoning
-- Manually select different track if needed
+10. **Wrong Track Recommended**: Check the log for recommendation decisions; you can manually select a different track

-### Cleanup
+### Log Files

-Use the "🧹 Cleanup Temp Files" button if temporary files accumulate.
+Check the log files in `C:\ProgramData\ZentrixLabs\SrtExtractor\Logs\` for detailed error information.

 ## Contributing